 I am an Assistant Professor in the Department of Earth & Environment at Franklin & Marshall College.
-Previously, I was a faculty member at American University’s School of International Service (SIS).
-I am a political ecologist with interdisciplinary training in the social sciences, especially in international relations.
+I am also an associated faculty member at American University’s School of International Service (SIS), and a member of the Planning Commission for the City of Lancaster (PA).
 As a scholar, I primarily draw upon critical theories within geography, anthropology, and development to explore how national and international sustainable development plans meet practice in people’s lives.

 My book-in-progress is tentatively entitled Governing the Rainforest: Sustainable Development Politics in the Brazilian Amazon.
 It is based on ten years of research concerning the links between development policies, infrastructure, conservation, and human rights in Brazil.
 The book is currently under review with a top university press.
 I have published in the Journal of Latin American Studies, Environmental Studies and Sciences, Human Ecology, International Environmental Agreements, and Third World Quarterly.
 I was the “Green Teacher of the Year” at American University in 2016 for founding and supporting campus bee-keeping initiatives, and also received an award for Outstanding Teaching as a Term Faculty Member from SIS in 2015.

 My educational training includes a PhD in International Relations from American University’s School of International Service (’09).
 I have a Certificate in Human Rights from the Washington College of Law (’04), and am a proud alumna of Oberlin College (BA, highest honors in Environmental Studies and Politics, ’01).
 I was a Fulbright Scholar in Brazil in 2007.